zugzwangx/spider-sweet-project/README.md

 # SpiderSweet

-spider-sweet-project is a Teensyduino project that utilizes Arduino libraries to program WS2811 leds for SpiderSweet.
+sweet-spider-project is a Teensyduino project that utilizes Arduino libraries to program WS2811 leds for SpiderSweet.